How to Propagate Herbs

 The cuttings need to remain moist but not too wet.
 Every couple of days, remove the plastic cover and turn it inside out to remove the condensation.
 Water only if the soil is dry or the water in the glass jar is below the stems.
 Keep the new cuttings away from heat and direct sunlight.
 The plastic acts as a mini-greenhouse for the herbs; you do not want them to get too warm or they’ll cook.
-Once the herbs have rooted, you can transfer them to your garden or a bigger pot.
+Once the herbs have rooted, you can transfer them to your garden or to a bigger pot.

 About the Author

 Debbie Wolfe is a mom of two rambunctious boys, wife, and work-at-home mom from Georgia.
 In her free time (when there is such a thing), she is in the garden or hidden away reading the latest post-apocalyptic sci-fi drama!
 As for interests, Debbie is an obsessive crafter, home chef, and gardener.
 She is a freelance writer, blogger, and is a co-author and photographer behind the garden blog The Prudent Garden: a collection of tips, crafts, and articles that highlight home gardening.